MrYsLab/telemetrix/docs/dht.md

 <p><b>4.
 Update The Command Table With The New Command</b></p>

 The data structures are provided below.
-To update the table, increase the size of the command_table to handle accept the new command.
+To update the table, increase the size of the command_table to accept the new command.

 The command_table contains pointers to the command functions.
 Note that you may optionally specify the command without the & operator.
 The